Moments of generalized fractional polynomial processes: Introduction

 \section{Introduction}

-Polynomial processes, which have been extensively studied in both finite and infinite-dimensional settings \cite{Cuchiero12,Filipovic19,Filipovic17,Cuchiero21,Guida21}, are particularly notable for their tractable moment calculations.
-Specifically, their conditional moments can be expressed through matrix exponentials, rendering moment calculations for these processes computationally efficient.
-This makes them well-suited to model natural phenomena, as many jump diffusion models fall within the framework of polynomial processes \cite{Cuchiero12}.
-In extending the framework of jump diffusions to anomalous diffusion, inverse subordination serves as an effective method to transform regular diffusion processes into subdiffusions and superdiffusions \cite{Nane11,Meerschaert13,Orsingher18,Leonenko13}.
-The resulting processes are governed by generalized time-fractional equations and hence termed generalized fractional jump-diffusions.
-In particular, for a Markov process $(X_t)_{t\geq0}$ with infinitesimal generator $(\cG,\cD(\cG))$ and a subordinator $\sigma^f=(\sigma^f_s)_{s\geq0}$ with Laplace exponent $f$ and hitting time process $L_t$, $t\geq0$, the average behaviour of the time changed process, $(t,x)\mapsto\bE_x[u(X_{L_t})]$, is governed by time-fractional equations of the form
+Polynomial processes, which have been extensively studied in both finite and infinite-dimensional settings \cite{Cuchiero12,Filipovic16, Filipovic17, Filipovic19,Cuchiero21,Guida21}, are particularly notable for their tractable moment calculations.
+Specifically, their conditional moments can be expressed through matrix exponentials, rendering moment calculations for these processes computationally efficient. \dgt{This makes them particularly well-suited to model problems in finance such as asset pricing and equilibrium analysis \cite{Filipovic17}, many of which are naturally described by jump diffusion models that fall within the framework of polynomial processes \cite{Cuchiero12}}. \dgt{Jump diffusion processes can be derived as scaling limits of continuous-time random walks with exponentially distributed waiting times between successive jumps.
+If the waiting times are general random times, the corresponding scaling limit is a time-changed jump diffusion, often referred to as anomalous diffusion \cite{Nane11,Meerschaert13,Orsingher18,Leonenko13}.} Time-changed jump diffusions are goverened by generalized time-fractional equations and hence termed generalized fractional jump-diffusions.
+In particular, for a Markov process $(X_t)_{t\geq0}$ with infinitesimal generator $(\cG,\cD(\cG))$ and a subordinator $\sigma^f=(\sigma^f_s)_{s\geq0}$ with Laplace exponent $f$ and hitting time process $L_t$, $t\geq0$, the average behaviour of the time-changed process, $(t,x)\mapsto\bE_x[u(X_{L_t})]$, is governed by time-fractional equations of the form

 where $\bD^f_t$ is the generalized $f$-Caputo fractional derivative defined in (\ref{def:caputo derivative}), introduced in \cite{Chen17}.
 In the special case where $\sigma^f$ is $\alpha$-stable with $f(\lambda)=\lambda^\alpha$ and $\alpha\in(0,1)$, one obtains the (conventional) Caputo fractional derivative